-Numerous non-indigenous species have gained a stronghold in the Baltic Sea ecosystem during the past few decades, and in many cases, these species have wider tolerance ranges than the native ones, thus making them highly competitive under changing climate including warmer, and possibly less saline, water, which is further impacted by other drivers such as eutrophication.
-The ecological impacts of these species may vary from filling vacant ecological niches to potentially outcompeting native species and, thus, influencing the entire food web structure and functioning (Weigel et al., 2015; Griffiths et al., 2017; Ojaveer et al., 2017).
+Numerous non-indigenous species have gained a stronghold in the Baltic Sea ecosystem during the past few decades, and in many cases these species have wider tolerance-ranges than the native ones, thus making them highly competitive under changing climate including warmer, and possibly less saline water, further impacted by other drivers such as eutrophication.
+The ecological impacts of these species may vary from filling vacant ecological niches to potentially outcompeting native species, and thus influencing the entire food web structure and functioning (Weigel et al., 2015; Griffiths et al., 2017; Ojaveer et al., 2017).

-3.2.6(4) Fish
+2080 3.2.6.4 Fish

-Sprat and herring in the Baltic Sea are influenced by multiple factors, including fisheries, predation, food availability, and climatic variations.
+Sprat and herring in the Baltic Sea are influenced by multiple factors, including fisheries, predation, food availability and climatic variations.
 Sprat has benefited from the seawater warming (Voss et al., 2011).
 In 1990-2020, sprat populations were affected both by climate and top-down control, i.e. fisheries and predation by cod (Eero et al., 2016).
-In the 1980s, overfishing and a partly climate-change-induced decline in suitable spawning habitat (reproductive volume) interacted to drastically reduce the cod population (Hinrichsen et al., 2011; Casini et al., 2016), with cascade effects on its main prey, sprat and herring, and zooplankton (Casini et al., 2008).
+In the 1980s, overfishing and a partly climate change-induced decline in suitable spawning habitat, 'reproductive volume', interacted to drastically reduce the cod population (Hinrichsen et al., 2011; Casini et al., 2016), with cascade effects on its main prey, sprat and herring, as well as zooplankton (Casini et al., 2008).

-The various effects of temperature and salinity on sprat and cod also resulted in a spatial mismatch between these species, which contributed to an increase in sprat stocks (Reusch et al., 2018).
-The freshening of the Baltic Sea surface water, with the associated decline in marine copepods (Hänninen et al., 2015), contributed to a halving of the weight-at-age of a 3-year-old herring, from 50-70 g in the late 1970s to 25-30 g in 2000s (Dippner et al., 2019).
+The various effects of temperature and salinity on sprat and cod also resulted in a spatial mismatch between these species, which contributed to an increase of sprat stocks (Reusch et al., 2018).
+The freshening of the Baltic Sea surface water, with the associated decline in marine copepods (Hänninen et al., 2015), contributed to a halving of weight-at-age of 3-year old herring, from 50-70 g in the late 1970s to 25-30 g in 2000s (Dippner et al., 2019).

 Among coastal fish, pikeperch (Sander lucioperca) has recently expanded its distribution northwards along the coasts of the Bothnian Sea, apparently aided by warmer waters (Pekcan-Hekim et al., 2011).
-For many coastal piscivores (perch, pike, and pikeperch) and for cyprinids, coastal eutrophication is, however, equally or more important than climate (Bergström et al., 2016; Snickars et al., 2015).
-Longterm studies illustrate that it is hard to disentangle abiotic and biotic interactions, e.g. between fish and their food (benthos), and climate-related drivers thus appear significant on a multidecadal timescale across a large spatial scale (Törnroos et al., 2019).
+For many coastal piscivores (perch, pike, pike-perch), as well as for cyprinids, coastal eutrophication is, however, equally or more important than climate (Bergström et al., 2016; Snickars et al., 2015).
+Long-term studies illustrate that it is hard to disentangle abiotic and biotic interactions, e.g. between fish and their food (benthos), and climate-related drivers thus appear significant on a multidecadal time-scale across a large spatial scale (Törnroos et al., 2019).

-3.2.6(5) Marine mammals
+2099 3.2.6.5 Marine mammals